input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

 group: technical
 ---

-[//]: # (Reviewed at e1d0f9fb37a3f1378341716916f0321fb55698df)
+[//]: # (Reviewed at ac0126b2753f1f5ca6fbfb555783fbeb1aa141bd)

 # Cardano SL CLI Options

-This guide describes all executables we use in Cardano SL and all corresponding CLI-options/parameters.
+This guide describes all executables that are used in Cardano SL and all corresponding CLI-options/parameters.

 ## `cardano-nodes`